who are they?

 where are they?

-The cheese is made at the Nettlebed creamery, and their herd of just over 80 Anglo Nubian goats, (a breed known as the Jersey Cow of the goat world for their rich, creamy milk) are tenants of environmental charity Earth Trust, at Shillingford.
+The cheese is made at a brand new creamery (Jan '18) built by Fraser and Rachel at the Earth Trust (environmental charity) at Shillingford.
+Also on-site are their herd of just over 80 Anglo Nubian goats, (a breed known as the Jersey Cow of the goat world for their rich, creamy milk).
 Their goats benefit from a diet of richly diverse wildflower meadows, on a farm which borders the River Thames in South Oxfordshire.

 what do they produce?